blackbaud/sky-api-addin/README.md

 ## Usage

 This library facilitates creating custom add-ins to extend UI experiences within Blackbaud applications.
 There are various flavors of extension points, but the general pattern is the same.
-The add-in is registered by providing the URL that will be loaded in an iFrame within the application.
+The add-in is registered by providing the URL that will be loaded in an iframe within the application.

 This library must be used in your add-in for it to render in the Blackbaud application.
 The `AddinClient` class will integrate with the host page, passing data and commands between the host and the addin.

 #### Initializing the Add-in

-All add-ins Construct the `AddinClient` and register for any callbacks from the host page that you wish to handle.
-You *must* register for `init`, which will pass the add-in key context information.
+All add-ins must use this library in order to show in the host application.
+You will need to construct the `AddinClient` and register for any callbacks from the host page that you wish to handle.

-Construct the `AddinClient` and register for any callbacks from the host page that you wish to handle.
 You *must* register for `init`, which will pass key context information to your add-in.

 Your `init` function will be called with an arguments object that contains: